ash-project/ash/documentation/tutorials/get-started.md

 ### Try our first resource out

-Run `iex -S mix` in your project and try it out.
+Run `iex -S mix` in your project's root directory and try out the following.

 To create a ticket, we first make an `Ash.Changeset` for the `:create` action of the `Helpdesk.Support.Ticket` resource.
 Then we pass it to the `Ash.create!/1` function.